HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 * Usability
 * Reliability
 * Security
-* Maintainibility
+* Maintainability
 * Portability
 * Open Source
 * Performance Efficiency

 **Compatibility**

 This project (creating Monte Carlo simulations) is one of three projects with an overarching goal of launching a hobby rocket.
-As such, one of the top nonfunctional requrirements is that our program must be compatible with the other two projects.
+As such, one of the top nonfunctional requirements is that our program must be compatible with the other two projects.

-Our progam must be compatible, and must coexist, with the avionics and mission control projects.
-Specifically, we must be able to read in rocket data from the avionics team, and we must be able to read in weather condition data from the mission control team, and use these data sets to construct a realistic simulation to be used to judge whether the rocket's flight path and subsequent landing zone is considered safe.
+Our program must be compatible and must coexist with the avionics and mission control projects.
+Specifically, we must be able to read in rocket data from the avionics team, and we must be able to read in weather condition data from the mission control team and use these data sets to construct a realistic simulation to be used to judge whether the rocket's flight path and subsequent landing zone are considered safe.

 This will involve exchanging information with these project groups, and using that information in our project.
 Therefore, compatibility is an important systemic attribute to this project.

 **Usability**

 As the client (and therefore one of the main users), of this project is a hobby rocketeer, and the program is designed to be used by a variety of users with varying skill levels, the program must be user-friendly.
-To be more specific, this program must be designed in a way that it is easy to operate and control, and users are able to efficiently and effectively learn and understand how to use it.
+To be more specific, this program must be designed in a way that is easy to operate and control, and users can efficiently and effectively learn and understand how to use it.
 It should also protect against simple user errors, such as invalid inputs (negative values for example).

-The program should have a user interface that is accessible to most users, and is understandable and reasonably intuitive to use.
+The program should have a user interface that is accessible to most users and is understandable and reasonably intuitive to use.

 As the program has one main overall function (Monte Carlo simulations of **hobby** rockets), users should be able to quickly realize/recognize whether this program is appropriate for their needs.
 It should be made obvious that this program is designed for simulating hobby rockets only.